 - Validate all user input supplied on the server-side

 An attacker can circumvent client-side validation, so all user input should be validated and checked on the server-side.

 - Specify file permissions when creating files

-If the web application handles file creation, then permissions should be set properly based on the principle of least privilege.
+If the web application handles file creation, then file and folder permissions should be set properly based on the principle of least privilege.

 - Implement proper error handling

 Proper error handling should be configured on the server so that information such as stack traces, database queries or other sensitive information is not displayed.

 - Do not trust cookie values for session management.

 Since a user can manipulate cookie values, cookies should not be used as the only mechanism for session management because they can be changed.

 - Disable dangerous PHP functions